-Recently, I had the opportunity to sit down with Elaine Biech who has been doing her own thing – quite successfully I might add – for more than 40 years and has published EIGHTY SEVEN books!
-She had a lot to say about lessons learned and some very helpful advice for those looking to become their own boss through freelancing or consulting in the L&D space.
+I had the opportunity to sit down with Elaine Biech who has been doing her own thing – learning and development consulting – for more than 40 years and has published EIGHTY SEVEN books!
+She had a lot to say about lessons learned and some very helpful advice for those looking to do freelance learning and development work.

 Transcript of the Conversation with Elaine Biech